lvstross/mathisi/App/Controllers/README.md

 ### AuthController
 The AuthController is for when all methods in your controller require authentication before being called.
 This controller class contains all the previously metioned methods in the BaseController.
-All this controller simply allows you to do so call methods without having to declare the 'middleware' method everytime.
+All this controller simply allows you to do is call methods without having to declare the 'middleware' method everytime.
 An AuthController can be created like so.

 ```php